Channel Tunnel

-The Channel Tunnel (Tunnel sous la Manche, sometimes referred to as the Chunnel) is a 50.46 km railway tunnel beneath the English Channel that connects Folkestone in the United Kingdom with Coquelles in northern France.
+The Channel Tunnel (Tunnel sous la Manche), sometimes referred to as the Chunnel, is a 50.46 km railway tunnel beneath the English Channel which connects Folkestone in the United Kingdom with Coquelles in northern France.
 Opened in 1994, it remains the only fixed link between Great Britain and the European mainland.

-The tunnel has the longest underwater section of any tunnel in the world, at 37.9 km, and reaches a depth of 75 m below the sea bed and 115 m below sea level.
+The tunnel has the longest underwater section of any tunnel in the world, at 37.9 km, reaching a depth of 75 m below sea level and runs, on average, 45 m below the seabed.
 It is the third-longest railway tunnel in the world.
 Although the tunnel was designed for speeds up to 200 km/h, trains are limited to a maximum speed of 160 km/h for safety reasons.
 It connects to high-speed railway lines on either end: the LGV Nord in France and High Speed 1 in the United Kingdom.

 The tunnel is operated by Getlink (formerly Eurotunnel) and is used by Eurostar high-speed passenger trains, LeShuttle services for road vehicles, and freight trains.
 In 2017, Eurostar trains carried 10.3 million passengers, freight trains transported 1.2 e6t of freight, and LeShuttle trains moved 10.4 million passengers in 2.6 million cars and 51,000 coaches, and 1.6 million heavy goods vehicles carrying 21.3 e6t of freight.
 That compares with 11.7 million passengers, 2.2 million cars, and 2.6 million heavy goods vehicles transported by sea through the Port of Dover.